 - Patients may not be receiving any other investigational agents.

 - Patients with known brain metastases or cranial epidural disease unless accurately treated with radiotherapy and/or surgery (including radiosurgery) and stable for at least 4 weeks before first dose of study treatment.
 These individuals should be excluded from this clinical trial because of their poor prognosis and because they often develop progressive neurologic dysfunction that would confound the evaluation of neurologic and other adverse events.
 Eligible subjects must be neurologically asymptomatic and without corticosteroid treatment at the time of the first dose of study treatment.

-- Concomitant anticoagulation with oral anticoagulants (eg, warfarin, direct thrombin and Factor Xa inhibitors) or platelet inhibitors (eg, clopidogrel).
+- Concomitant anticoagulation with oral anticoagulants (eg, warfarin), direct thrombin inhibitors (e.g., dabigatran), direct factor Xa inhibitors betrixaban, or platelet inhibitors (eg, clopidogrel).
 Allowed anticoagulants are the following:

-- Anticoagulation with therapeutic doses of LMWH is allowed in subjects without known brain metastases who are on a stable dose of LMWH for at least 6 weeks before first dose of study treatment, and who have had no clinically significant hemorrhagic complications from the anticoagulation regimen or the tumor.
+- Therapeutic doses of LMWH or anticoagulation with direct factor Xa inhibitors rivaroxaban, or apixaban in subjects without known brain metastases who are on a stable dose of the anticoagulant for at least 1 week before first dose of study treatment without clinically significant hemorrhagic complications from the anticoagulation regimen or the tumor.

 - The subject has prothrombin time (PT)/INR or partial thromboplastin time (PTT) test ≥ 1.3 x the laboratory ULN within 7 days before the first dose of study treatment.

 - Uncontrolled intercurrent illness including, but not limited to, the following conditions: